ShanaDart73/escapeApp/lib/lostOfOblivion/chapters/chapter08.md

 “Jiāng Chéng, why was I washed away by the flood?” asked Wèi WúXiàn.

-Jiāng Chéng replied, “After the dragon that was hidden deep in a pond flew away, a torrential rain began to pour down.
+Jiāng Chéng replied, “After the dragon, which was hidden deep in a pond, flew away, a torrential rain began to pour down.
 This heavy rain caused flash floods that inundated many downstream locations.

 “You went to Ankang River, and, using your demonic power, you built a barrier that held the flow of water back.
 However, when the barrier collapsed, you were carried by the turbulent river.”